krnwonseungee/p2-guide/readme.md

 ## Week By Week Breakdown

 ### [Week 1](week-1.md) - Testing, Simple Web Applications, and Github
-In week 1, we introduce rspec, sinatra, ActiveRecord, Github, and Heroku.
+In week 1, we introduce rspec, sinatra, ActiveRecord, and HTML, CSS, and Heroku.
 Your primary objective is to feel confident that you can create simple web applications on a team and on your own, test them, and get them hosted on the Internet for your friends and loved ones to see.

 ### [Week 2](week-2.md) - Enhancing Web Applications With JavaScript
-In week 2 we add JavaScript, the best programming language ever, as a way to enhance your web applications.
+In week 2 we add JavaScript,  as a way to enhance your web applications.
 By the end of this week you should be capable of creating web applications that leverage JavaScript to create rich interactions.
+You will also have a solid introduction to JavaScript the language.

 ### [Week 3](week-3.md) - Non-trivial Web Applications
 Week 3 ties it all together.
-Now that you're capable of creating rich web applications, you must push your abilities to their limit as you discover how to use AJAX, background jobs, OAuth, and other APIs.
+Now that you're capable of creating rich web applications, you must push your abilities to their limit as you discover how to use background jobs, OAuth, and other APIs.

 ## A Day In The Life